Lake George Winter CarnivalCheck it out

 I returned with beers a few minutes later, hoping the Thunder would pull it together.
 If they didn’t, the beer would at least brighten my mood.
 Cool Insuring Arena has a solid beer selection.
 They offer the typical domestics and imports that you can order at any bar.
 There is also a craft beer stand that had local favorite Adirondack Pub & Brewery beer on tap.
 Highly recommended!

 Is there anything like watching one player lower their shoulder and check another into the boards?
 This game had plenty of that.
-It was hard hitting from the get-go.
+It was hard-hitting from the get-go.
 Rough play led to a few near rumbles on the ice in the first period.
 The first real match-up went down at the end of the first, resulting in a ten minute major for both the Thunder and Swamp Rabbit skaters.
-With the first period about to end, both skated immediately to the locker room, knowing they’d be receiving ten minute majors.
+With the first period about to end, both skated immediately to the locker room, knowing they’d be on the bench past the end of the period.
 The buzzer blew, marking the end of the first period with the Swamp Rabbits leading 2-0.